-- 1. The school district shall designate an appropriate person to be responsible for the school district's food service program, whose duties shall include the creation of nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA guidelines. - 2.
-As part of the school district's responsibility to operate a food service program, the school district will provide continuing professional development for all food service personnel in schools.
+1. The charter school shall designate an appropriate person to be responsible for the charter school's food service program, whose duties shall include the creation of nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA guidelines.

+2. As part of the charter school's responsibility to operate a food service program, the charter school will provide continuing professional development for all food service personnel in schools.